Singapore has earned its reputation as one of the best shopping destinations in the world.

 Originally a haven for Chinese immigrants, these narrow streets give visitors a glimpse of the country’s culture and history.

 Spend a day exploring the bustling Singapore Chinatown for a fun day of shopping, eating, and more.

 What are some interesting attractions at Singapore Chinatown?

 - Go on a VR adventure – Virtual Room is a virtual reality experience that allows groups of up to four players enter a cyber-world.
 The game’s incredible sensitivity to your movements and immersive headsets will have you spellbound.

-- Take in Singapore’s “melting pot” culture – With Malay, Chinese, and Indian citizens peacefully coexisting, the country is truly a multiracial paradise.
-Sri Mariamman Temple exemplifies this quality perfectly – It is a Hindu Temple located in the heart of Chinatown.
+- Take in Singapore’s “melting pot” culture – With Malay, Chinese, and Indian citizens peacefully coexisting, Singapore is truly a multiracial country.
+Sri Mariamman Temple exemplifies this quality perfectly which is a Hindu Temple located in the heart of Chinatown.
 This gaudy and extremely intricate temple provides a nice contrast to the red and gold Chinese shops.

 - The Buddha Tooth Relic Temple – This is one of Chinatown’s most popular attractions for good reason.
 The four-story temple is built to impress, with its ornate exterior and detailed embellishments within.
-Don’t miss the Buddhist Culture Museum and roof garden while you’re there.
+So don’t miss the Buddhist Culture Museum and roof garden while you’re there.